truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommand Storage Management.md

 1. In the pool's menu, click *CREATE DATASET*.
 2. Name the dataset(s) and set how many you want to create.
-3. Select a profile or apply custom settings to the dataset(s), then click *CREATE*.
+3. Select a user-defined configuration profile or apply custom settings to the dataset(s), then click *CREATE*.

 ![TrueCommandDatasetsForm](/images/TrueCommand/TrueCommandDatasetsForm.png "Datasets Form")